- Programme Structure and Curriculum

 Programme Structure and Curriculum

 The Master’s Degree Programme in Peace, Mediation and Conflict Research is a two-year full-time study programme.
 The first year focuses on the introduction to the multidisciplinary nature of peace and conflict research.
-During the second year, students gain a deeper understanding of their specific research interests as they participate in the thesis seminar and concentrate on writing their Master’s thesis under the guidance of their personal thesis supervisor.
+During the second year, students gain a deeper understanding of their specific research interests as they participate in thesis seminars and concentrate on writing their Master’s thesis under the guidance of their personal thesis supervisor.
 A great deal of flexibility is allowed when making the personal study plan and there is also the possibility to complete an optional internship.
+For more information, here is a detailed curriculum of the programme.

-The PEACE programme is located within the Faculty of Social Sciences, Tampere University.
-It is an international degree programme under the Global Society Framework of the Faculty, and it cooperates with a similar programme in Åbo Akademi in Vaasa, where it is possible for students to take courses in developmental psychology.
+The PEACE programme is located within the Faculty of Social Sciences of Tampere University.
+It is an international degree programme under the Global Society Framework of the Faculty, but cooperates with a similar programme of Åbo Akademi University in Vaasa, where it is possible for students to take courses in developmental psychology.

 Inspiring Learning Environment